 Methodology

 We take our responsibility as reviewers seriously.
-When we analyze cell phone carriers, we use all of the information available—including proprietary data from over 100,000 mobile customers—to make informed and unbiased recommendations to our readers.
+When we analyze cell phone carriers for reviews, we use all available information—including proprietary data from over 100,000 mobile customers—to make informed and unbiased recommendations to our readers.
+We looked at all of US Mobile's and Mint Mobile's plans, price comparison charts, and third-party sources like OpenSignal.

 Related Articles